-Strikers went close for both teams as the half progressed.
-Zoko clipped the ball in for Akins, who controlled and attempted a spectacular overhead kick which bounced just wide whilst at the other end Ogwu met a cross which just evaded Day’s post via a deflection.
+Strikers for both sides went close as the half progressed.
+Zoko clipped the ball in for Akins, who controlled and attempted a spectacular overhead kick which bounced just wide, whilst at the other end Ogwu met a cross which just evaded Day’s post via a deflection.

 Boro kept up the intensity with Jon Ashton going close with a header and Andrade nearly setting up Akins, but Mkandawire put in a diving header to incept the winger’s cross.